Your Student Record

 Attendance and Participation

-Students registered in a course for undergraduate or graduate credit must attend all classes or participate online as a distance student, take all exams, and complete and submit all coursework by the stated deadlines from instructional staff or as noted in the course syllabus.
+Students registered in a course for undergraduate or graduate credit are expected to attend all classes or participate online as a distance student, take all exams, and complete and submit all coursework by the stated deadlines from instructional staff or as noted in the course syllabus.
 Students registered for noncredit are expected to attend and participate in adherence to instructor expectations.

-Students are expected to treat web-conference class meetings as if attending class on campus, which includes behaving professionally, treating others with courtesy and respect, refraining from using profanity or socially offensive language as well as wearing appropriate clothing and avoiding inappropriate surroundings.
+Students are expected to treat web-conference class meetings as if attending class on campus and refrain from any behaviors that could disrupt class.
+Students are expected to behave professionally, treating others with courtesy and respect.
+Students should not use profanity or socially offensive language and are required to wear appropriate clothing and avoid inappropriate surroundings.

-Students are required to have and use a camera and microphone when attending web-conference class meetings unless otherwise specified by the instructor.
+Students must have and use a camera and microphone when attending web-conference class meetings unless otherwise specified by the instructor.

 Students may not join a class while driving or riding in a car.
 Students are expected to join from a suitable, quiet location, with a device that permits full participation in the class activities.